 Alternative P also carries important components for preserving the watersheds that modify the proposed plan.
 The proposed plan for riparian and aquatic areas is based on the Region 6 and Aquatic Riparian Conservation Strategy stated in line 1616.
 While it proposes an expansion of the designated watershed areas, the watershed network has since then (when the proposal was made in 2008), expanded.
 The modified ARCS plan would include five more watersheds to the watershed network.
 Along with an expanded and more inclusive watershed network, the modified ARCS would also have more clear objectives to riparian management (line 1715) and plans to prevent aquatic invasive species.

-Based off of the 90 day scoping and commenting period, it seems pertinent that the public's suggestion regarding wilderness expansion be granted as well

-Which is what? .
-Therefore, we suggest using the section of Alternative B which proposes the largest wilderness increase of 220,330.
-These 20 additional wilderness areas would not allow for the development of the Kettle Crest area due to limited space Unclear.
+The forest is currently home to endangered species such as the bulltrout and caribou, as well as to threatened species such as the Canada lynx, the grizzly bear, westslope cutthroat trout, kokanee salmon, and redband trout.
+Many of these species are culturally important to native American tribes.
+Therefore, we believe one of the plan's top priorities should be the expansion of wilderness areas as means of sanctuaries for the aforementioned species.
+We suggest using the section of Alternative B (pg.
+56, Table 10) which proposes 20 percent, or 220,330 acres, of the forest be devoted to wilderness areas.
+We also favor Alternative B because it does not propose the Kettle Crest area development.
 Instead, Alternative B opts to reduce back country motorized trails by 39 miles.
 This is optimal due to the fact that the motorized areas will not only taint their surrounding ecosystems through noise pollution and air pollution, but would also harm the forest terrain, vegetation, and aquatic life.
 Overall, these changes are necessary in promoting wildlife diversity because they not only provide safe havens for various forest dwellers, but they also prevent habitat fragmentation while maintaining the forest's integrity.

-These are all good comments, but they need some sort of context.
-None of them really have anything to do with social or tribal issues, but you might ask them to consider the following and just number them.
-But you need to be clear as to what you want and what you are asking them to do.
-Saying “desirable” is rather meaningless without a subject.
-What do you want them to do regarding timber harvest and why?
-What recommended wilderness areas are you asking for?
-What road density are you suggesting and why?